Ab initio optical potentials for magnesium isotopes at intermediate energies: from stability to the island of inversion: Introduction

-In this work, the non-local, translationally invariant scalar one-body densities and spin-projected momentum distributions are derived from the SA-NCSM and employed for the calculation of a leading order -- in the spectator expansion -- effective $NA$ interaction for targets of nuclei in the magnesium isotopic chain.
+In this work, the non-local, translationally invariant scalar one-body densities and spin-projected momentum distributions are derived from the SA-NCSM and employed for the calculation of a leading-order -- in the spectator expansion -- effective $NA$ interaction for targets of nuclei in the magnesium isotopic chain.
 In particular, we study $^{24, 26, 28}$Mg and $^{32}$Mg, which span from the stable $N=Z$ to the short-lived $N=20$ island of inversion region.
 The study of these isotopes is especially compelling because all of them exhibit deformation and strong collectivity \cite{Martin:2024}, and thus the features of the SA-NCSM are well-suited to compute the translationally invariant one-body density matrix within this scheme.
 In addition, it is found in Ref.~\cite{Burrows:2020qvu} for $^6$He and $^8$He and in Ref.~\cite{Baker:2024wtn} for $^{20}$Ne that the {\it ab initio} leading order of the spectator expansion describes scattering observables slightly better for halo or deformed open-shell nuclei with a $0^+$ ground state than for spherical, closed-shell nuclei as e.g. $^{40}$Ca~\cite{Baker:2024wtn}.
 A reason may be that, for open-shell deformed nuclei, rescattering of a projectile within the nucleus is less important.
 Therefore, we first study $^{24}$Mg, for which experimental information is available in the energy range 65-250~MeV per nucleon, to confront the theoretical prediction with experiment.
-Then we will move along the Magnesium isotope chain and predict scattering observables in that energy regime.
-Here, we will compare with predictions of phenomenological optical potentials to investigate how extrapolated phenomenology compares with our theoretical predictions.
-We mainly concentrate on the predictions from the KDUQ~\cite{Pruitt_KDUQ2023,bandframework} optical potential, which includes uncertainty quantifications.
+Then we will move along the Magnesium isotope chain and predict scattering observables in that energy regime. \IR{We will also} compare with predictions of phenomenological optical potentials to investigate how extrapolated phenomenology compares with our theoretical predictions. \IR{For this comparison} we concentrate on the predictions from the KDUQ~\cite{Pruitt_KDUQ2023,bandframework} optical potential, \IR{which is based on the Koning-Delaroche (KD) optical potential~\cite{Koning:2003zz} and additionally} includes uncertainty quantifications. \IR{Since the KD potential is widely used in standard reaction codes, we considered it an appropriate choice.}

 The structure of the paper is as follows.
 In Section \ref{sec:theory}, we briefly discuss the theoretical methods behind the many-body \emph{ab initio} model that we use in this work, the leading-order effective nucleon-nucleus potential, and the global optical potentials commonly used by the nuclear physics community.
 Section \ref{sec:results} contains the results of the scattering calculations and their discussions.
 In particular, Section \ref{sec:24Mg} presents our calculations of neutron and proton scattering observables on $^{24}$Mg, compared with experimental data and global optical potentials.
 Section \ref{sec:Mg_rest} contains our predictions for $^{26, 28}$Mg and $^{32}$Mg with comparisons to the global models where applicable.
 We summarize and offer perspectives on improving our leading-order effective potential and the global optical model parametrizations in Section \ref{sec:summary}.